Linux Installations

 sudo apt-get install expandrive

-Download our latest .rpm package (64-bit) and use yum to install ExpanDrive and the required dependencies.
+Download the latest [.rpm package (64-bit)](https://www.expandrive.com/api/download/expandrive?platform=linux\&ext=deb) and use yum to install ExpanDrive and its required dependencies.

 sudo yum localinstall ./ExpanDrive-*.x86_64.rpm